Polly Young: Biography

 Following her marriage, Young mostly appeared in performances with her husband at the Italian opera, in oratorios and in performances at the pleasure gardens.
 Young also began to compose and publish music; most notably a set of six sonatas for harpsichord or piano and violin was published in 1776 under the name Maria Barthélemon.
 The Barthélemons travelled to Ireland to perform fairly often and had a highly successful tour of Europe in 1776–77.
-While on tour, Young sang in her husband's oratorio Jefte in Florence and gave concerts before Marie Antoinette and her sister Maria Carolina of Austria, the de facto Queen of Naples.
+While on tour, Young sang in her husband's oratorio Jefte in Florence and gave concerts before Marie Antoinette and her sister Maria Carolina of Austria, the Queen of Naples.
 The Barthélemons' daughter, Cecilia Maria, also sang in these performances.
 The family continued to prosper after returning to London in 1777, giving numerous lauded concerts in venues throughout the city.

 In the 1780s the Barthélemons' careers became less successful and they found work increasingly hard to get.
 Young complained in a letter to The Morning Post on 2 November 1784 that she was refused engagements, styling herself "an English Woman, of an unblemished reputation".
 Regardless, the Barthélemons managed to scrape by and were never outside of the important music circles in London.
 Haydn visited the couple while he was in England in 1792.
 In May of that year he accompanied Young in airs by Handel and Sacchini in a London concert.

 In 1786 Young published a set of six English and Italian songs, Op.
 2. Subsequently the Barthélemons began attending the chapel at the Asylum for Female Orphans which was near their home in Vauxhall.
 While there they became heavily influenced by the Swedenborgian preacher Duché.
 This influence led Young to compose and publish a number of hymns and anthems.
 In 1795 she composed three hymns and three anthems (Op.
 3) for use at the Magdalen Chapels and the Asylum.
 That same year she composed The Weaver's Prayer for a benefit concert that raised money to help unemployed weavers and an ode on the preservation of the king (Op.
 5) that used words by Baroness Nolcken, another Swedenborgian.